-- 2.5.1.1 The methods, responsibility, and criteria for ensuring the effectiveness of all applicable elements of the SQF Program shall be documented, implemented, and effective.
+- 2.5.1.1 The methods, responsibility, and criteria for ensuring the effectiveness of all applicable elements of the SQF Program shall be documented and implemented.
 The methods applied shall ensure that: - i.
-Good Aquaculture Practices are confirmed to ensure they achieve the required result; - ii.
+Good Agricultural/Operating Practices are confirmed to ensure they achieve the required results: - ii.
 Critical food safety limits are reviewed annually and re-validated or justified by regulatory standards when changes occur; and - iii.
-Changes to the processes or procedures are assessed to ensure the controls are still effective.

-Records of all validation activities shall be maintained.
+Changes to the processes or procedures are assessed to ensure the controls are still effective. - Records of all validation activities shall be maintained.